 On the day I met the crew, I arrived at this beautiful manor house in the countryside which really had a calming and warm atmosphere to it which I really needed as I was very nervous!
 It’s a weird feeling going to an event like this because I was meeting people who all knew me but I had no idea who they actually were and they all had such a massive impact on my life!
 There were 8 stories on the day where various people had suffered cardiac arrests locally and were attended by the same local ambulance trust, South East Coast Ambulance.
 All of the survivors that attended were lovely and all had their own individual survival stories which were all miracles.

 The first person that I met was a lovely young lady who was the one that took the call when my boss rang 999.
-I thought it was amazing that she was invited to such an important event because these people work so hard over the phones and without her knowledge my colleagues wouldn’t of known what to do and I possibly wouldn’t of had the best chance of survival.
+I thought it was amazing that she was invited to such an important event because these people work so hard over the phone and without her knowledge, my colleagues wouldn’t have known what to do and I possibly wouldn’t have had the best chance of survival.
 Often in the NHS people behind the scenes get forgotten about so it was lovely to see her get recognition as well.
-Gradually after this the actual crew started to arrive with their families.
+Gradually after this, the actual crew started to arrive with their families.
 It was very strange because all of a sudden I was surrounded by 2 paramedics, a critical care paramedic, an emergency care support worker, a technician and 1 of the 4 HEMS (air ambulance) doctors that attended on the day.
-In that moment I was speechless because all of these amazing people were smiling at me and you could see that they genuinely cared about me and how I had progressed after the shenanigans last year.
+At that moment I was speechless because all of these amazing people were smiling at me and you could see that they genuinely cared about me and how I had progressed after the shenanigans last year.

-After catching up with all of them it was actually really nice just to get to know them as people and I may be biased but they were all so kind and you could tell that they just loved their job and to them it was something they do every day so they are used to receiving these calls (not commonly for a 21 year old), but they are trained to deal with these things, so they weren’t shock to be sent to one.
+After catching up with all of them it was actually really nice just to get to know them as people and I may be biased but they were all so kind and you could tell that they just loved their job and to them, it was something they do every day so they are used to receiving these calls (not common for a 21-year-old), but they are trained to deal with these things, so they weren’t shocked to be sent to one.
 The day then progressed with us having a rewards ceremony for the crew and watching our ‘Survivors 2016’ video as well as meeting Professor Douglas Chamberlain who revolutionised pre-hospital clinical care back in 1970.
 He was an amazing man and it was such an honour to meet him!